 House in Filothei, Athens

 The layout has been kept equally simple and ordered.
 Bedrooms have been arranged on the upper floor, while living areas on the ground-floor.
-Master-bedroom suite in the front cube, children’s wing in the back cube.
-Living room to the front, kitchen and dining at the back.
+Master-bedroom suite in the front cube, children’s wing in the back cube – living room to the front, kitchen and dining at the back.
 As the land slopes downwards, basement becomes ground-floor under the rear cube, allowing for a guest suite with a separate entrance.
 Front cube’s basement contains the garage.
-A linear staircase links the wings.
+A linear staircase links the wings on all floors.

-Down-scaling of volumes is further achieved via visual differentiation between upper and lower facade zones.
-Horizontal U-shaped metal beams on the facades circumscribe the ground-floor’s ceilings, and also extend outside the cubes’ footprints to form pergolas that integrate indoor and outdoor space on ground level.
-Whilst the simple cubical geometry is being presented on upper floor, it is fluidity of space that prevails on ground level, with large floor-to-ceiling windows allowing for transparency throughout the whole length of the plot, merging the living rooms to the garden.
+Down-scaling of volumes is further achieved via aesthetic differentiation between upper and lower facade zones.
+U-shaped metal beams on the facades circumscribe the ground-floor’s ceilings, and also extend outside the cubes’ footprints to form pergolas that integrate indoor and outdoor space on ground level.
+Whilst the simple cubical geometry is being presented on upper floor, it is fluidity of space that prevails on ground level, where large floor-to-ceiling windows allow for transparency throughout the whole length of the plot, merging the living rooms to the garden.

 Lighting design by Athanassios Danilof, www.thanosdanilof.com